 I started regularly seeing a psychologist about a month after Paul died and that doctor helped me keep my sanity.
 I even took anti-depressants for a short while to give me a little space from my grief.
 I didn’t stop reading the Bible or going to church.
 I pursued all of this in conjunction with my faith.

-Eventually, I started telling people that Paul had committed suicide.
+Eventually, I started telling people that Paul had died by suicide.
 Deep down, I knew I had to start talking about it.
 In church, with friends, with family.
 It hasn’t been an easy story to tell, but it has opened up doors to talk about Christ where there wouldn’t have been an opportunity otherwise.
-I’ve met several people whose lives have been affected by a loved one’s suicide attempt or success and in one or two instances, I’ve encountered someone who has been the one to attempt suicide.
-It’s these conversations that produce the most healing because I realize I’m not alone.
+I’ve met several people whose lives have been affected by a loved one’s suicide attempt or completion and in one or two instances, I’ve encountered someone who has been the one to attempt suicide.
+It’s these conversations that produce the most healing for me because I realize I’m not alone.

 I am convinced that the feeling of not being alone is the key.
 Mental illness often causes us to isolate ourselves from the world around us.
 And isolation breeds more isolation until you feel like you are completely alone and without hope.
 And once you’re deep into isolation, it’s very difficult to emerge from it.
 My friend, Ben, wrote the following: